 Have you ever seen a bride with gorgeous, full lashes?
 She probably has lash extensions!
 They are a beautiful alternative to mascara but you probably have a few questions before getting lash extensions for weddings.

-In this article, I will share the 8 most common questions I get from future brides looking to get eyelash extensions.
+In this article, I will share the most common questions I get from future brides looking to get eyelash extensions along with my top tips.
 I hope this article and the information provided helps you make the best decision about the kind of lashes you wish to have for that very special day 🙂

 Keep on reading!

 #1 Should I Get Eyelash Extensions for a Wedding?